-11.0 AES-256 BIT ENCRYPTION
+9 AES-256 BIT ENCRYPTION

 The A3LA-RG modem has a built-in AES-256 encryption software module.
-It can transmit either encrypted or unencrypted data in all modes-dial up, direct Internet, RUDICS, SBD and SMS.
+It can transmit either encrypted or unencrypted data in all modes-dial up, direct internet, RUDICS, SBD, and SMS.
 The A3LA-RG does not support encrypted voice calls.
-All voice calls are made in the 'clear' unless an external encryption module is hooked to it such as the General Dynamics® Sectéra.
-When encryption is enabled and for non-packetized data transmission modes including dial-up, direct Internet and RUDICS, the A3LA-RG sends data in NAL Research's proprietary format called packet send mode.
+All voice calls are made in the 'clear' unless an external encryption module is hooked to it, such as the General Dynamics[®] Sectéra.
+When encryption is enabled and for non-packetized data transmission modes including dial-up, direct internet, and RUDICS, the A3LA-RG sends data in NAL Research's proprietary format called packet send mode.
 Packet send mode is implemented to handle AES-256 frame synchronization between the A3LA-RG and a connected device.
 The encryption and decryption keys are matched in each frame to ensure NIST FIPS 140-2 compliance.

-Instructions on how to use encryption can be found in manuals AT Command Reference in Appendix A. List of AT commands used to set encryption include ^CCOP, ^KD, ^KE, ^KZ, ^STR, and ^UE.
-The encryption algorithm implemented into the A3LA-RG complies with NIST FIPS 140-2 as defined in the following documents:
+Instructions on how to use encryption can be found in Appendix A: AT Interface.
+The list of AT commands used to set encryption include ^CCOP, ^KD, ^KE, ^KZ, ^STR, and ^UE.
+The encryption algorithm implemented into the A3LA-RG complies with NIST FIPS 140-2 as defined in the following documents: (https://csrc.nist.gov/publications/detail/fips/140/2/final)

-- 1. Security Requirements for Cryptographic Modules, FIPS PUB 140-2, US Department of Commerce, National Institute of Standards and Technology, May 25th, 2001. - Security Requirements for Cryptographic Modules, Annex A: Approved Security Functions for FIPS PUB 140-2, US Department of Commerce, National Institute of Standards and Technology, February 19th, 2003.
+- Security Requirements for Cryptographic Modules, FIPS PUB 140-2, US Department of Commerce, National Institute of Standards and Technology, May 25, 2001 - Security Requirements for Cryptographic Modules, Annex A: Approved Security Functions for FIPS PUB 140-2, US Department of Commerce, National Institute of Standards and Technology, February 19, 2003

-12.0 SELF-MONITORING TO PREVENT MODEM LOCK-UP
+10 SELF-MONITORING TO PREVENT MODEM LOCK-UP

-The 9523 RF board can sometimes 'lock-up' when being inactive over a long period of time (a day or longer).
+The 9523 RF board can sometimes 'lock-up' when inactive over a long period of time (a day or longer).
 The only way to recover is to power cycle the ISU.
-The A3LA-RG has safeguards put in place with a watch-dog timer to keep the 9523 RF board from locking up.
-These were done by having another microcontroller in-line with the serial communications, monitoring the communications and making sure the 9523 is responding correctly.
+The A3LA-RG has safeguards put in place with a watchdog timer to keep the 9523 RF board from locking up.
+These were done by having another microcontroller in-line with the serial communications, monitoring the communications and making sure the 9523 responds correctly.
 Each of the safeguards is enabled by default.
 Below is a description of each of the four safeguards.
 These safeguards are also employed on the A3LA-RM and A3LA-XM.

-Check When Not in a Data Call: The micro-controller has a timer that is reset every time a character arrives from the 9523 board.
+Check When Not in a Data Call: The microcontroller has a timer that is reset every time a character arrives from the 9523 board.
 The timer is set to end every 2 minutes.
-When the timer expires the micro-controller will check to make sure the 9523 is still responding by sending it an AT command.
-If the 9523 responds it starts the counter over again.
-If there is not response it power cycles the 9523.
+When the timer expires, the microcontroller verifies the 9523 is still responding by sending it an AT command.
+If the 9523 responds, it starts the counter over again.
+If there is no response, it power cycles the 9523.
 This can be enabled or disabled with the ^MPTNC command.

-Check When in a Data Call: The micro-controller has a timer that is reset every time a character arrives from the 9523 board during data calls.
+Check When in a Data Call: The microcontroller has a timer that is reset every time a character arrives from the 9523 board during data calls.
 The timer is set to end every 4 minutes during data calls.
-When the timer expires the micro-controller will check to make sure the 9523 is still responding by sending it the +++ sequence.
-If the 9523 responds it returns to the data connection and starts the counter over again.
-If there is no response it power cycles the 9523.
+When the timer expires, the microcontroller verifies the 9523 is still responding by sending it the +++ sequence.
+If the 9523 responds, it returns to the data connection and starts the counter over again.
+If there is no response, it power cycles the 9523.
 This can be enabled or disabled with the ^MPTDC command.

-Registrations Every 23 Hours: The micro-controller will force manual registration by implementing the command AT+COPS=1 every 23 hours to make sure the 9523 stays registered.
+Registrations Every 23 Hours: The microcontroller forces manual registration by implementing the command AT+COPS=1 every 23 hours to ensure the 9523 stays registered.
 Registration will not occur during a data/voice call.
 This can be enabled or disabled with the ^MPTFR command.